prise-3d/pbrt-v4/README.md

 - `--startindex`: {unsigned} -- start output index of first generated image for new run ;
 - `--pakmon`: {bool} -- specify if PakMoN (based on k-MON) extension is used or not [0, 1].

-**Note:** current version enable to use `MoN` (Median of meaNs) estimator as output:
+**Note:** current version enable the use `MoN` (Median of meaNs) estimator as output:
-- `kmon` set the number of Means to use.
+- `kmon:` set the number of Means to use.
 It is a constant value in order to work on GPU.
 Value can be update and available at the top of the `src/pbrt/film.h` file (default 11).
 You need to compile again the pbrt version.
 A value of `1`, is equivalent to classical mean estimator ;
-- `PakMoN` is also enable on GPU using the `kmon` parameter value.
+- `PakMoN:` is also enable on GPU using the `kmon` parameter value.

 __TODO:__
 - `--independent`: {bool} -- adapt to GPU ;